evanx/redishub/README.md

 #### Why use a Redis database rather than SQL?

 Redis is a popular and awesome NoSQL database.
 It's in-memory and so really fast.
 It supports data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.

-Having said that, I love SQL too and may use PostgreSQL for some transactional aspects of RedisHub.
+Having said that, I love SQL too and may use PostgreSQL to drive `pg.redishub.com` e.g. where each command is saved in a PostgreSQL record like `{account, keyspace, key, command, params}` which can be replayed for point-in-time recovery.

 #### But isn't Redis just for caching?